-How to Set up as a Sole Trader (Independent Contractor) in Australia
+How to Set up as an Independent Contractor in Australia

 Need help onboarding international talent?

 In Australia, a self-employed person who provides services to clients is considered an independent contractor.
 If you are planning on becoming an independent contractor in Australia, there are a few steps you have to follow to ensure you are working in compliance with Australian laws and regulations.
 This article is to guide you through the process of becoming self-employed in Australia.